 If your mixture starts to boil up near the top of the pot, wave your stirring spoon through the bubbles to burst them.
 You may also want to turn your heat down just a bit if it keeps happening a lot.
 Resist the urge to stir a lot as that will greatly increase the time it takes to get to your gel point, and may keep your marmalade from setting.

-When your marmalade is finished, carefully ladle the hot mixture into your sterilized jars one at a time.
+When your marmalade is finished, carefully fill and cover your sterilized jars one at a time.
 Fill them to 1/4 inch away from the top of the jar.
 Put the flat lid on and then the ring, then carefully flip the jars upside down.
 The heat from the marmalade helps to ensure a sterile surface.

 Once you have filled all the jars, carefully (they will still be hot) flip them back over and allow to cool.
 The marmalade may take a while to firm up, so be patient.
 Shaking the jars won’t speed it up!

 Once the jars have completely cooled, remove the rings and gently test each lid to be sure it is properly sealed.
 They should resist coming off.
+Any partially filled jars or jars that didn’t seal should be refrigerated and used right away.
 Make sure the rims of the jars are clean and replace the rings.
 Store in a cool, dark place for best results.
 You may see the top of your marmalade darken over time due to some oxidation, but it is still good.
 Just be sure to look for any other signs of spoilage.
 Enjoy!